Department Awards

 Overview

 The Chang-Graham Award is granted to one or more Integrative Biology undergraduates conducting field-based ecological research.
 Samantha Chang-Graham, the student for whom this award is named, conducted her IB honors thesis, "Spatial Epiphytization of Cladophora glomerata as a Timescale of Diatom Colonization," under the direction of Professor Mary Power.
 The Chang-Graham Award is temporarily on hold; the information below is from the 2019 cycle.
 Two awards of up to $3,400 are available.
 Questions should be emailed to ibusso@berkeley.edu.
-Click here to access the online application.
-Click here to download the required faculty sponsorship form.
+Online Application.
+Faculty sponsorship form.

 Eligibility and Rules